Wirecloud/wirecloud/docs/administration_guide.md

 ### Upgrading to Django 1.7+

-Wirecloud 0.9.0+ adds support for Django 1.7-1.9 and next version of WireCloud will drop support for Django 1.6.
+Wirecloud 0.9.0+ adds support for Django 1.7-1.9 and next version of WireCloud (1.0) will drop support for Django 1.6 and Django 1.7.
 Moreover, at the time of releasing WireCloud 0.9.0, Django 1.6 and 1.7 were unsupported by the Django community.

 The only thing to take into account when upgrading your WireCloud installation to use Django 1.7+ is that you need to migrate your db to Wirecloud 0.9.0 using